Thdegraaff/meta_tourism/README.md

 ### Code

-All code needed for output as produced in the paper (Tables and Figures).
+In the folder `code` is all code needed for output as produced in the paper (Tables and Figures).
 If you want to run all output consecutively you need to run `main.R`.

 ### Data

-Main Data is to be found in `data_updated_RR2.xlsx` with some ancilliary data and earlier versions of the database. `read_data.R` transforms this to an R data file.
+Main data is to be found in the `data` folder.
+Data for the paper is documented in `data_updated_RR2.xlsx`. `read_data.R` transforms this to an R data file.
+Given as well is some ancilliary data and earlier versions of the database.

 ### Figures

+Figures as presented in the paper can be produced by the code as well.
+Output is written to the `figures` folder.
-Figures as can be produced by the code.
-The `dag.tex` and `dag_2.tex` files create Directed Acyclical Graphs in pdf to be used in the paper and the appendix.
+The `dag.tex` and `dag_2.tex` files create
+Directed Acyclical Graphs in pdf to be used in the paper and the appendix.

 ### Output

-Statistical output and tables in `.tex` format.
-Estimations create here large `.RData` files.
+Statistical output and tables in `.tex` format are written to the `output` folder.
+The estimations create here large `.RData` files.